Ravi-Tulsi-Zala/DalEvents/ReadMe.txt

  because every request satisfied by the node js single thread or send to the internal thread pool of the express web server.
  AngularJs is useful because of its capability to reduce the HTML code using the component like ngFor, ngIf etc. With AngularJS, designers can use HTML as the template language and it allows for the extension of HTML's syntax to convey the application's components effortlessly.
  Node js is useful creating HTTP requests for CRUD operations in the database.
+AngularJS is powerful for integrating the frontend components using routes.

 ============================================================================================================================================
 W3C compliance check